 Fullstack Academy’s flagship course, the Full-Time Software Engineering Immersive is a 13-week career accelerator.

 The Fullstack Immersive prepares graduates for software engineer roles at top-tier technology companies.

 technologies such as Node.js and React.
 You bring the energy, curiosity

 and dedication, and we'll provide a world-class school for becoming an expert

 software developer.
 New classes start every 7 weeks.

 The Fullstack Academy Experience

-Work with passionate programmers who love to teach and are damn good at it.
-From large open source libraries to quantum computer simulators, they've hacked it all.
+Work with passionate programmers who love to teach.
+From large open-source libraries to quantum computer simulators, they’ve hacked it all.